What is Yarn How is it Made?

 3. Drawing out

 The fiber mass after carding or combing is referred to as the sliver.
 Before this step, several slivers are mixed.
-The sliver is elongated into a single more uniform strand by a series of rollers spinning at varying speeds before being fed into large cans with a slight amount of twist.
+The sliver is elongated into a single more uniform strand by a series of rollers spinning at varying speeds before being fed into large cans with a slight twist.
 During carding, slivers are drawn twice.

 4. Twisting